Colviz/Elective-manager/README.md

 - [ ] Remove the temporary display of email contents and uncoment the mail() function.
 - [x] If session already set, then login directly on register and login pages.
 - [x] Redirect to login page after successful registration.
+- [ ] Admin can delete any user (Student/Department)
+- [ ] Add request handlers for fake students registrations/resetting of account (can use registration no. of JEE Mains, feedback verification password).

 ### **Department Interface**
 - [ ] 2 Admins (Super Admin (H.O.D.) and Elective poster (Professor)).